akash-harijan/reliable-delivery-protocol/README.md

 # UDP-based Client-Server File Transfer with Reliable Delivery Protocol (RDP)

 This project implements a UDP-based client-server architecture for simple file transfer.
-The goal is to manage the transfer of file data from the client to the server using only a UDP channel with unreliable delivery.
-The project aims to enhance understanding of common transport layer protocol mechanisms, such as fragmentation, error detection and/or correction, and retransmission.
+The goal is to manage the transfer of file data from the client to the server using only a UDP channel with reliable delivery.
+The project aims to enhance understanding of common TCP/IP Model protocol mechanisms, also they way  fragmentation, error detection and/or correction, and retransmission works in TCP/IP.
 This is achieved by constructing a Reliable Delivery Protocol (RDP) on top of UDP.

 Key Features: